adamhaze/Game-Of-Thrones/README.md

 * **Sansa** acquires warrior **Arya Stark**, regardless if **Arya** is free or already in some other hero's party

 * **Cersei** loses warrior **Jaime**, and he becomes a free roaming warrior

+### End of the Game
+The game ends when either:

+1. The User loses a battle with another hero.

+2. The User fights the final battle with the *White Walkers*.
+If the loser wins the battle then the User wins the **Game of Thrones**, else they lose the game.
+Any of the following conditions will instigate the final battle:
+  * After 50 turns
+  * If the *army size* of the User meets or exceeds 20000
+  * The User controls 50% of the board
+  * The User has a score of 400 points or higher
+  * The User is the only hero left

+Once one of the conditions are met, the User will be asked if they wish to go off and battle the *White Walkers*.
+The User can decide *against* going straight into battle, but they will only have 4 consecutive turns to postpone the fight (User can use this time to find *Dragonglass*) and on the 5th turn after conditions have been met, the User will be forced to fight.